usesummit/models/README.md

 # Create a metric.
 % "Ratio Metric": event_title_a / event_title_b
 ```

+When uploaded to Summit, this will be turned into an application that produces and displays the values 1, 3, and 0.333...

 ## Limitations
 Some features of the language are not yet supported in `.sel` notation.
 Namely: